okstate-library/door-traffic-counter/README.md

 Spring Boot/Spring Data/Spring Security/Hibernate/MySQL/REST

 The project simulates manual people counting online system.
-It allows to register/login, modification of counting, reset the count, static.
+It allows to register/login users, modification of counting, reset the count, statistics.

 There are two roles user and admin.